AlirezaHassankhani/sneakers-website/README.md

-# Skeakers 🥿
+# Sneakers 🥿

-Skeakers is a simple and responsive single-page web application that showcases a product with its image, description, and a functional "Add to Cart" button.
+Sneakers is a simple and responsive single-page web application that showcases a product with its image, description, and a functional "Add to Cart" button.
 Built with modern technologies, the project focuses on clean design, responsiveness, and a custom-built image slider component.

 ## ✨ Features